Caplet pricing in affine models for alternative risk-free rates: Pricing of options on forward and backward-looking rates

 The pricing formulae stated in Theorems \ref{thm:forward}, \ref{thm:backward} and \ref{thm:term_basis} are based on Fourier decomposition of the payoffs.
-Alternative pricing formulae can be obtained by passing to the $S$-forward and $T$-forward measures, exploiting the fact that the characteristic function of the affine process $X$ under any forward measure can be explicitly determined.
-We illustrate this methodology in the case of forward-looking and backward-looking caplets, the other cases being analogous.
+Alternative pricing formulae can be obtained by passing to the $S$-forward and $T$-forward measures, exploiting the fact that the characteristic function of the affine process $X$ under any forward measure can be explicitly determined (compare with \cite[Corollary 10.2]{fil09}).
+We illustrate this methodology in the case of forward-looking and backward-looking caplets.

 \begin{prop} It holds that

 where $\cI^{\rm F}:=(-\infty,-A^0(S,T,1)-\log(K'))$, $\cI^{\rm B}:=(\log(K')-L(S,T),+\infty)$ and \begin{itemize} \item $p_t^S(\ud y)$ and $p_t^T(\ud y)$ denote respectively the $\cF_t$-conditional distributions of the random variable $\langle B^0(T-S,1),X_S\rangle$ under the $S$-forward and $T$-forward measures; \item $q_t^S(\ud y)$ and $q_t^T(\ud y)$ denote respectively the $\cF_t$-conditional distributions of the random variable $Y_T-Y_S$ under the $S$-forward and $T$-forward measures. \end{itemize} \end{prop} \begin{proof} Formula \eqref{eq:fwd_caplet_proba} is a direct consequence of \eqref{eq:fwd_proof} and \eqref{eq:ZCB_affine}, while formula \eqref{eq:bck_caplet_proba} follows from \eqref{eq:bck_proof} together with the fact that $B_T/B_S=\exp(L(S,T)+(Y_T-Y_S))$. \end{proof}